website

 Unfortunately, there are no known ways to prevent low testosterone which are caused by genetic conditions or damage to the testicles or pituitary gland.

-What about sex I hear you say?
+What about SEX I hear you think?

 In studies, testosterone was higher in males and females after intercourse which suggests sexual activity influences testosterone rather than the other way around.
 There is however a lack of research around the long-term effects.